 How You Can Increase Your Chances of a High AppraisalHow You Can Increase Your Chances of a High Appraisal

-Like most problems in the real estate world, prevention is the best cure.
 Getting an appraiser to reassess their valuation is not easy.
-The best approach is to do all you can to ensure you don’t get a low appraisal to begin with.
+But, like most problems in the real estate world, prevention is the best cure.
+So the best approach is to do all you can to ensure you don’t get a low appraisal to begin with.

 Ensure the home is clean and tidyEnsure the home is clean and tidy